Looking to make memories with your family while visiting the Outer Banks this week?

-“We are definitely a great whale watching location,” said Pier Director Mike Remige.
+“We are definitely a great whale watching location,” says Pier Director Mike Remige.

-Just the other day, in a heavy fog, former fishing instructor Ken Partlow of Currituck had a neat experience where a whale went right by his line, which was out in the ocean at the very end of our 1,000-foot-long pier.
+Just the other day, former fishing instructor Ken Partlow of Jarvisburg, had a neat experience where a whale went right by his line, which was out in the ocean at the very end of the 1,000-foot-long pier.

-Just imagine what he might have said to his fishing friends if he had hooked it: “It felt like a whale!”
+Just imagine what he might have says to his fishing friends if he had hooked it: “It felt like a whale!”

 Typically, the encounters aren’t so close.
 Most people only get to see the whale’s spout way out at sea.
 There are occasions, however, when these whales — usually humpbacks — do pass close to the pier and can be enjoyed relatively close up and photographed.

-Even though whales may be hard to spot, bottlenose dolphin can be seen nearly every day from Jennette’s and it only costs two bucks to walk out on the pier; $1 for children.
+Even though whales may be hard to spot, bottlenose dolphin can be seen nearly every day from Jennette’s and it only costs two bucks to walk out on the pier — only one dollar for children.